 2. IWC Ingenieur

 What makes it a GADA watch?
-It’s smart, stylish, and rugged — it looks good under a suit cuff but can also be taken for a surf or swim after clock off
+It’s smart, stylish, and rugged — it looks good under a shirt cuff but can also be taken for a surf or swim after clock off

 For whom: engineers, duh!